akash-potdar7/snake/README.md

 Nostalgic snake game built with plain Vanilla JavaScript

 # How to play
-Simlpe, just use arrow keys.
+Simple, just use arrow keys.